 The Administrator also stated that they expect “to be notified of any injury of unknown origin” saying that the resident “falls a lot.
 We [the facility staff] can assume that they [the resident’s injuries of unknown origin] are from falls, but you just never know.
 They should all be investigated.”

 Has your loved one suffered harm or injuries while a resident at Aperion Care Bloomington?
-If so, contact Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
+If so, contact Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of McLean County victims of mistreatment living in long-term facilities including nursing homes in Bloomington.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.